sydlawrencedev/TBP-Webview-Example/README.md

 This is just a simple example to show how you can call a webview within a bot, obtain who the user is using the webview, and then also save the responses back in the bot platform as attributes

+## Step by step

+1) Upload this code to an https domain such as `https://example.com/webview/`
+2) Create a new bot on the bot platform
+3) Create a success message and an error message, note down the message ids and change them in the code for `https://example.com/webview/webhook.php`
+4) Create new attributes in the bot platform, `switch` & `text`
+5) Whitelist your domain on the bot platform
+6) Create a message on the bot platform that has a button that opens the url `https://example.com/webview/index.html`
+7) Create a message on the bot platform which has a webhook part calling `https://example.com/webview/webhook.php`
+8) Create a message after the webhook part that uses the variables `{{$switch}}` & `{{$text}}`

 ## Data flow

 1) Person responds via webview which needs to be hosted on your infrastructure